cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/12 - Implementing File Sync (az-100-02b).md

 1. From the Windows PowerShell ISE session, open the script pane and paste into it the content of your local Clipboard.

-1. Add the ` -Persist` switch to the end of the line containing the `New-PSDrive` cmdlet.

 1. Execute the script and verify that its output confirms successful mapping of the Z: drive to the Azure Storage File Service share.

 1. Within the RDP session, start File Explorer, navigate to the Z: drive, and verify that it contains the same content as S:\\az10002bShare